-The Council meets monthly on the third Wednesday every other month and invites public debate.
+The Council meets bi-monthly on the third Wednesday every other month and invites public debate.

 More detailed information is available:

-See also the recent work of the Neighbourhood Planning Group.
+See also the past work of the Neighbourhood Planning Group.

 In order to help the council act efficiently on your behalf, we need feed-back from you - your opinions on current issues and any issues that you feel need to be raised and, hopefully, resolved.